avifenesh/TheAnimalPrinter/README.md

-the program take url path as an argument, check for animal table there, for each animal download the relevant image into tmp folder, and output the name, the collateral adjective and the local path to the pic
+the program take url path as an argument, check for animal table there, for each animal download the relevant image into tmp folder, and output the name, the collateral adjective and the local path to the image.

 Im trying to avoid comment in my code and write self-explained code instead.
 I've been trying to do that in this project also.